xinwenfu/VChat_CFG/README.md

     <img src="Images/VE11.png">

 10. Modify your exploit to reflect [exploit4.py](./SRC/Exploits/exploit4.py), we are using the function from the `rop_chains.txt`.
 We will need to be sure the return is `return b''.join(struct.pack('<I', _) for _ in rop_gadgets)` as without converting it to a byte string, we will receive errors!

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/d78f3f8b-833b-4398-9ab0-f45d4bc4588e

-    1. Use the black *Go To Address in Disassembler* and enter in the address of the `ret` instruction you chose previously
+    1. Use the black *Go To Address in Disassembler* and enter in the address of the `ret` instruction you chose previously.

         <img src="Images/VE12.png">